How To Seal Burnt Wood in 5 EASY Steps!

 Take the brush and dip it lightly into the sealant can. then remove the excess sealant on the brush and apply a thin coat of sealant over the surface.

-Better to apply sealant along the direction of the wood grain for better absorption and to get higher durability.
+Better to apply sealant along the direction of the wood grain for better absorption and higher durability.

 Usually, a single coat of sealant is sufficient to get the protection and appearance you want.

-But you can go for more sealant coats as your need.
+But you can go for more sealant coats as you need.

 Better not to apply too much sealant because you’ll probably have to wait for so long until the coats dry before applying the next one.